 Introducing Agatha Raisin: The Quiche of Death and The Vicious Vet

 Beaton adds a dash of humor to her Agatha Raisin mysteries.
 The series has inspired a BBC radio murder mystery and the British comedy drama Agatha Raisin starring Ashley Jensen.
-The author’s 30th Agatha Raisin mystery, Beating About the Bush, is slated for publication in October 2019.
+The author’s 30th Agatha Raisin mystery, Beating About the Bush, was released October 2019.

 Note: All series titles/orders and designated pen names reflect those used by U.S. publishers and found on the author's U.S. website.